LandynPugh/AutomatedInsta/README.md

 ```

 ### Running the First Time
 The first time insta_post.bat is run, you will be asked by the terminal to enter a verification code.
-This code will be accessible through the email address associated with the instagram account.
+This code will be accessible through the email address associated with the Instagram account.

 ### Todos